HoGentTIN/linux-training-hogent/modules/storage_raid/020_raid_about.md

 Where ten years ago nobody was arguing about the best choice being hardware RAID, this has changed since technologies like mdadm, lvm and even zfs focus more on managability.
-The workload on the cpu for software RAID used to be high, but cpu\'s have gotten a lot faster.
+The workload on the cpu for software RAID used to be high, but cpu's have gotten a lot faster.